2020 Super Rugby season: Conference standings

+Overall standings

 Round-by-round

 The table below shows each team's progression throughout the season.
 For each round, their cumulative points total is shown with the overall log position in brackets:

 Matches

 The fixtures for the 2020 Super Rugby competition were released on 10 September 2019.

 Players

 Squads

 The following 2020 Super Rugby squads have been named:

 Top scorers

 The top ten try and point scorers during the 2020 Super Rugby season are:

 Referees

 The following refereeing panel was appointed by SANZAAR for the 2020 Super Rugby season: